thegreenwebfoundation/developer-docs/src/docs/grid-aware-websites/tutorials/grid-aware-tutorial-cloudflare-workers.md

 ## Creating a new Cloudflare Workers project

 To begin using Grid-aware Websites on an existing website through Cloudflare Workers, we will first create a new Cloudflare Workers project on our development machine.
-You can do that by fellowing the steps below, or by visiting the [Cloudflare Workers documentation](https://developers.cloudflare.com/workers/get-started/guide/).
+You can do that by following the steps below, or by visiting the [Cloudflare Workers documentation](https://developers.cloudflare.com/workers/get-started/guide/).

 In a new terminal window, run the command below.
 We've called our project `grid-aware-worker`, but you can give it whatever name you like.